mplough/mplough.github.io/_posts/2020-07-25-digital-piano-midi-with-logic-pro.md

 The first way is to turn off local control.
 Turning off local control will break the piano's internal connection between the keyboard and the instrument.
 This is useful because it allows us to use the full power of Logic's MIDI FX -- arpeggiation, note repeats, and so on.
-However, it requires that the record enable be selected on the associated MIDI track, or Logic won't listen for (and send back) MIDI commands from the keyboard.
+However, it requires that "record enable" be selected on the associated MIDI track, or Logic won't listen for (and send back) MIDI commands from the keyboard.
 As a reminder, record is enabled when the little R is illuminated in red:

-![Logic Pro MIDI track with record enabled](/assets/Logic Pro MIDI track record enabled.png)

-Each digital piano has a slightly different procedure for turning off local control.
+![Logic Pro MIDI track with record enabled](/assets/Logic Pro MIDI track record enabled.png) Each digital piano has a slightly different procedure for turning off local control.
 Check your user manual for more information.